alpaka-group/llama/docs/pages/mappings.rst

     llama::mapping::SoA<ArrayExtents, RecordDim> mapping{extents};
     llama::mapping::SoA<ArrayExtents, RecordDim, true> mapping{extents}; // separate blob for each attribute llama::mapping::SoA<ArrayExtents, RecordDim, true,
-        llama::mapping::LinearizeArrayDimsFortran> mapping{extents}; // separate blob for each attribute, column major
+        llama::mapping::LinearizeArrayIndexLeft> mapping{extents}; // separate blob for each attribute, column major

-By default, the array dimensions spanned by :cpp:`ArrayExtents` are linearized using :cpp:`llama::mapping::LinearizeArrayDimsCpp` and the layout is mapped into a single blob.
+By default, the array dimensions spanned by :cpp:`ArrayExtents` are linearized using :cpp:`llama::mapping::LinearizeArrayIndexRight` and the layout is mapped into a single blob.
 LLAMA provides the aliases :cpp:`llama::mapping::SingleBlobSoA` and :cpp:`llama::mapping::MultiBlobSoA` for convenience.